Nathan Lam

 BIOGRAPHY

-Nathan Lam is an Australian-American music theorist and composer, and he is Assistant Professor of Music Theory at the Eastman School of Music.
-He holds a BM in clarinet performance from Queensland Conservatorium and a PhD in music theory from Indiana University.
-Before joining Eastman, he taught theory at Massachusetts Institute of Technology (MIT).
+Nathan Lam is an Australian-American music theorist, currently serving as Assistant Professor of Music Theory at Eastman School of Music.
+He earned his Ph.D. in music theory at Indiana University, Bloomington.
+Before joining Eastman, Nathan taught music theory at Massachusetts Institute of Technology (MIT).
+He currently supervises sophomore music theory and conducts a range of masters and doctoral seminars.